Kishlin/VirtualSquirrelsApi/README.md

 * Events

+Events should have a creator.

+Creating an event should auto add a participation.

 Event creator can force participation.

+Event creator can update self events.

-Event creation / edition / deletion.
+Event edition / deletion.

 * Notifications